luau-lang/site/src/content/docs/reference/api.md

 Retrieves the execution counter information collected for a function at the index and any nested functions it has.

-Execution counters have to be enabled in native code generation options.
+Execution counters have to be enabled in native code generation options (`recordCounters` option).

 Function at the index must be a Luau function.

 Specified callbacks will be called with a custom `context` pointer passed as is.

-`functionvisit` is called for each visited function, starting at function at the index and all nested functions recursively.
+`functionvisit` is called for each visited function that has counters data recorded, starting at function at the index and all nested functions recursively.
-After each `functionvisit`, zero or more `countervisit` calls are made for each counter inside the function.
+After each `functionvisit`, zero or more `countervisit` calls are made for each available counter inside the function.

 ```c
 typedef void (*lua_CounterFunction)(void* context, const char* function, int linedefined);